In this guide, you will learn everything there is to know about an Interactive Voice Response (IVR system).

 More advanced systems use voice technology like natural language processing, to understand callers’ requests.
 Natural language processing is a type of conversational AI that enables computers to answer complex open-ended queries.

-A more advanced IVR software with voice technology will certainly impress callers, but even the most basic IVR can drastically improve customer experience by reducing callers’ common frustrations with a complex multi-level menu.
+A more advanced cloud IVR software with voice technology will certainly impress callers, but even the most basic IVR can drastically improve customer experience by reducing callers’ common frustrations with a complex multi-level menu.

 The Technology Behind IVR Software